Access PoliciesAccess Policies

 Additional conditional attributes:

-Premium Edition attributes include all attributes listed above and the following conditional attributes:
+Cloud Premier attributes include all attributes listed above and the following conditional attributes:

-If your deployment uses the SSO Agent, you can allow all users who complete primary authentication to access an application without additional authentication.
+If your deployment uses the IDR SSO Agent, you can allow all users who complete primary authentication to access an application without additional authentication.
 You can accomplish this in either of two ways:

 - Select the All Authenticated Users policy when you add the application to SecurID.
 You cannot modify this policy.